-While the current review at the heart of this report is by far the most comprehensive and detailed review in the Act's ten-year history, it is by no means an absolute and finite review.
+While the current review at the heart of this report is by far the most comprehensive and detailed review in the Act's twelve-year history, it is by no means an absolute and finite review.
 The Equality Act Review aims for this process to be iterative and consultatory in partnership with the public, and researchers, academics, and professionals in the field of equality law and legislation.

-Since the Equality Act Review's founding in 2018, we have been an entirely unfunded grassroots organisation, employing lived-experience-based-leadership and anthropological research methods, to centre narratives of the marginalised.
+Since the Equality Act Review's founding in 2018, we have been an entirely unfunded grassroots organisation, employing lived-experiencebased-leadership and anthropological research methods, to centre narratives of the marginalised.

 This report would not have been possible without the support and dedication of a number of volunteers since the organisations founding.
-A special thanks to Anisa Mahmood, Daniel McElroy, Gabriella Alvarez, Diana Mollart, Nidah Kaiser, and Claudia Mulholland, Amirah Ismail, and Maryam Shah.
+A special thanks to Anisa Mahmood, Daniel McElroy, Gabriella Alvarez, Diana Mollart, Nidah Kaiser, Claudia Mulholland, Rebekah Clark, and Olivia Allison.
+Thank you also to SOAS University of London for covering the cost of printing of the report for the launch event.